-The instrument shows internal condensation
+The instrument shows internal condensation.

+Replace the desiccant and wait a few days to see if the situation improves.
 In case of condensation of droplets: disassemble the instrument and dry out the parts.

 The instrument shows persistent internal condensation

 Arrange to send the sensor back to Hukseflux for diagnosis.